-Clinical Guideline Recommendations National Comprehensive Cancer Network: Adult Cancer Pain (2013) Recommendations Pain is one of the most common symptoms associated with cancer.
+Clinical Guideline Recommendations National Comprehensive Cancer Network: Adult Cancer Pain (2014) 78 Pain is one of the most common symptoms associated with cancer.
 The most widely accepted algorithm for the treatment of cancer pain was developed by the World Health Organization which suggests that patients with pain be started on acetaminophen or a nonsteroidal anti-inflammatory drug (NSAID).
 If sufficient pain relief is not achieved, patients should be escalated to a "weak opioid" and then to a "strong opioid", such as morphine.
 This guideline is unique it that it contains the following components: In order to maximize patient outcomes, pain is an essential component of oncology management.
+There is an increasing amount of evidence that survival is linked to effective pain control.
 Analgesic therapy must be administered in conjunction with management of multiple symptoms or symptom clusters and complex pharmacologic therapies that patients with cancer are generally prescribed.
 Pain intensity must be quantified by the patient (whenever possible), as the algorithm bases therapeutic decisions on a numerical value assigned to the severity of pain.
 A formal comprehensive pain assessment must be performed.
 Reassessment of pain intensity must be performed at specified intervals to ensure that the therapy selected is having the desired effect.
 Persistent cancer pain often requires treatment with regularly scheduled analgesics with supplemental doses of analgesics provided as needed to manage breakthrough pain.
-Psychosocial support must be provided to the patient.
-The pain management algorithm distinguishes three levels of pain intensity, based on a zero to 10 numerical rating scale: severe pain (seven to 10), moderate pain (four to six) and mild pain (one to three).
-Pain associated with oncology emergency should be addressed while treating the underlying condition.
-Patients considered to be opioid tolerant are those who are ta
+A multidisciplinary team may be needed for comprehensive pain management.